ZijunYe/CSI2120-ProgramParadigms/Notes/Concurrency.md

 | /                          |it also target a single processor, the process run in turn over time according to a schedule|

-- **Concurrent Programming language must support: **
+- **Concurrent Programming language must support**
   1. creation and execution of processes and threads
   2. data communication between threads and processes(may use mechanism using inter-process communication defined by the operating system)
   3. synchronization operations (there are two ways to do synchronization
           - cooperative synchronization
               - a process waits for the execution of another before continuting its own execution(like conversation)
           - Competitive synchronization ??
               -  multiple processes use the same resource with some form of locking mechanism for mutual exclusion(non-deterministic concurrency)

 - **level of concurrency** ??
  1. at the statement level - set of statement are executed concurrently while the main processs suspends its execution. all threads share the same data.